 A backup generator is a portable generator that provides temporary power as needed.
 These systems are not permanent installations.
 Unfortunately, this also means they don’t provide outage detection.

-Instead, you manually start the engine when an outage occurs.
+Instead, you manually start the Engine when an outage occurs.
 Then, you supply power by running extension cords from the generator to whatever needs power.

 Additionally, these systems are gas-powered, which means you need to refill them periodically.